-Before you start thinking that Fantasy Forest is certainly worth a stop during your day out in Flushing Meadows Corona Park.
-Bring a picnic lunch, hang out under the shady trees or plop down on one of the many benches, and stay a while.
+Though not destination worthy, Fantasy Forest is certainly worth a stop during your day out in Flushing Meadows Corona Park, especially if you have preschoolers in tow.
+Bring a picnic lunch, hang out under the shady trees or plop down on one of the many benches and stay a while.

-Fantasy Forest at the Flushing Meadows Carousel is located in Flushing Meadows Corona Park.
-There are five rides: the Fantasy Frog Hopper, which goes up and down; the as-yet-unnamed snake roller coaster; a circular track ride called Queens Himalaya and the Corona Choo Choo train.
-There are also four games: the Ring Toss, Basketball Shoot-Out, the old strongman Hi-Striker and Rising Waters.
+There are eight rides: the aforementioned Bouncy Baja Buggies; the Fantasy Frog Hopper, which goes up and down; the Corona Cobra Coaster; a circular track ride called Queens Himalaya; the Corona Choo Choo train; the Queens Motor Speedway and the new Twirling Teacups, in addition to the carousel.
+There are also four games: the Ring Toss, Basketball Shoot-Out, the old strongman Hi-Striker, and Rising Waters.

 Since opening, the management company has worked hard to beautify this enclave and it looks great.
 The sizable, four-rows deep carousel with 71 horses to ride, plus a couple of chariots, got a much-needed coat of new paint a few years ago.
 Vintage signs from the 1939 and 1964 World's Fairs give the spot a retro feel.
 There are plenty of shady benches, especially appealing if your children are tall enough to go on the rides by themselves.
 There's also a picnic table and plenty of grass where you can put down a blanket and eat.